 Due to the surge of visitors coming to the gardens, taking photos on the main road is now prohibited.
 You’ll see signs throughout the gardens that warn you not to take photos in the street!

-Nonetheless, there are tons of other beautiful locations to snap pictures of throughout the property.
+Nonetheless, there are tons of other beautiful locations throughout the property to snap pictures.
 For example, strike a pose by the palm trees or snap a photo of you sitting on the bench by the lake.

 Ho’omaluhia Botanical Garden is free to visit; however, you’ll probably want to go first thing in the morning to beat the crowds and snag a coveted parking spot.
 Hours are from 9 AM to 4 PM every day except Christmas and New Year’s Day.